udacity/P1_Facial_Keypoints/README.md

 ### Local Environment Instructions

 1. Clone the repository, and navigate to the downloaded folder.
+This may take a minute or two to clone due to the included image data.
 ```
 git clone https://github.com/cezannec/P1_Facial_Keypoints.git
 cd P1_Facial_Keypoints
 ```

 2. Create (and activate) a new environment, named `ai` with Python 3.6 and the `numpy` and `pandas` packages for data loading and transformation.
+If prompted to proceed with the install `(Proceed [y]/n)` type y.

 	- __Linux__ or __Mac__:
 	```